nikola354/Introduction-to-programming-FMI/Instructions/GitHub Workflow/README.md

       Then create a new branch and start from step 4.
     - [About commits.](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/making-changes-in-a-branch/committing-and-reviewing-changes-to-your-project#about-commits)

-7. Open PR to the original repository to the master branch
+7. Open PR to the original repository to the main branch
     - [How to create pull request.](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)
-    - The pull request should request to merge the changes of your branch in the fork to the master branch of the original repositor.
+    - The pull request should request to merge the changes of your branch in the fork to the main branch of the original repositor.
     - **The title of the Pull Request should be:**
         ```
         Pract.\<number\>: Add \<first task number\> - \<last task number\> | \<name\>